xiaoge26/tp/docs/UserGuide.md

 ### List all transactions: `view-transactions-all`

-Shows a list of all the transactions processed by the **current** account.
+Shows a list of all the transactions processed by all the accounts of the user.

 Format: `view-transactions-all`